-We are a full-service emergency pet hospital, serving pets and their owners 24/7, 365 days a year.
 We focus exclusively on emergency treatment and advanced internal medicine specialty veterinary care.
 (For annual vaccines and wellness care, please see your primary care veterinarian.)
 In an emergency, call ahead to your BluePearl vet hospital in Scottsdale and let us know you’re coming.
 No appointment is necessary for our emergency vet.

 Each BluePearl pet hospital is unique.
 Our Scottsdale hospital offers these specialties provided by skilled, compassionate and dedicated professionals.

 If you believe your pet is sick, hurt or in distress, we’re here to provide expert care.
 Our trained emergency clinicians are prepared to diagnose and treat urgent cases, including severely injured or critically ill pets.
 Common emergency cases we see include:

 - Animal attacks

 - Difficulty urinating

 - Ingestion of medications, poisons or objects

 - Severe diarrhea

 Through every step of your pet’s emergency care experience, we keep you and your pet’s primary veterinarian informed and involved.

 Our radiology service performs many non-invasive and minimally invasive diagnostic procedures.
 These services allow the specialty clinicians unique, non-invasive opportunities for evaluating various diseases.